watermelontools/public-handbook/Strategy.md

 ## Business Model
 We want to be as open as possible while still ensuring the long-term profitability of our business.
 This likely points to an "open core" approach, where some features are open-source and others are proprietary but available to view in the source.

-As for when these components will be publicly available, we're still figuring that out.
-Currently, we're testing different pricing models by making the entire repository available under an Apache License with a Commons Clause.
+As for when these components will be fully open-source, we're still figuring that out.
+Currently, we're testing different pricing models by making the entire repository source-available under an Apache License with a Commons Clause.
 But above all, our main, short-term focus is on delivering the best product possible.

 ## Go-to-market
 - Marketplaces of existing platforms (currenlty the GitHub marketplace and the GitLab and Atlassian marketplaces in the future)